Best Angle Grinder for Sharpening Mower Blades

 - One-Touch Guard for fast, tool-free adjustments

-- Ergonomic compact design for better control
+- Compact design for better control

 - Includes side handle and hex wrench for setup